 Getting to the Cabot Trail on Cape Breton Island is usually done by traveling through Halifax or Sydney.
 Planes fly into both places though prices are on the high side into and out of Sydney.

 There’s a lot more flexibility flying in and out of Halifax but it’s further to drive.
-Multiple daily flights from Toronto, Montreal and Ottawa allow you to connect from afar.
+Multiple daily flights from Toronto, Montreal, and Ottawa allow you to connect from afar.
+You can even fly direct from Calgary.
 If you rent a car in Halifax then it’s about a 3.5 hour drive to Baddeck.
 It’s only a one hour drive from Sydney to Baddeck.
+Car rentals are at a premium so I would recommend booking well in advance.

 Getting a rental bike